centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

 <h3>How does checking out work with address information?</h3>

 <p>Customer information collected for orders on separate entities called customer profiles that are associated with the order through customer profile reference fields.
-By default the Billing information customer profile type just includes an address field, but it can be edited through the field interface to include any additional fields you require.
+By default, the Billing information customer profile type just includes an address field, but it can be edited through the field interface to include any additional fields you require.
 These fields will automatically be visible on the related checkout pane for the customer profile.</p>
 <p>Some modules define additional customer profile types, such as the Shipping information customer profile type defined in the <a href="https://drupal.org/project/commerce_shipping">Commerce Shipping</a> module.</p>
 <p>During a default checkout process, customers cannot reuse previously created customer profiles.
 A new customer profile will be saved each time, though modules like <a href="https://drupal.org/project/commerce_addressbook">Commerce Addressbook</a> bring simple and elegant solutions to help save your customers time.</p>